-Some categories of graduates were excluded from the population analysed in the 2011 Profile since they gained their university qualification as a result of special arrangements.
-They amount to 3,457 graduates divided as follows: half of them are healthcare workers, whose professional experience was accredited by the University to the purpose of a three-year degree in the healthcare subject area; the second half includes members of the Law Enforcement Agencies and Armed Forces, public officials, and other categories of students who completed one of the programmes that had been specifically designed for them.
-What is more, often these graduates do not complete the AlmaLaurea questionnaire.
+Some categories of graduates were excluded from the population analysed in the 2012 Profile since they gained their university qualification as a result of special arrangements.
+They amount to 2,651 graduates: they are healthcare workers, whose professional experience was accredited by the University to the purpose of a three-year degree in the healthcare subject area or members of the Law Enforcement Agencies and Armed Forces, public officials, and other categories of students who completed one of the courses that had been specifically designed for them.
+What is more, often these graduates do not complete the AlmaLaurea questionnaire all degree holders (226,799), in terms of Personal Details.
+Secondary School Performances, Academic Performances at University (with the exception of previous university experiences and motivations for choosing a degree course).
+The sources for this information are universities' administrative records, except for information concerning place of residence and high-school leaving certificate (administrative records were integrated with data collected through AlmaLaurea questionnaires, when available), and for high-school grades (when grades were missing in the university records they were retrieved through the questionnaire);